 Assessment: 50% Exam (1 section)

 50% Non - Exam Assessed which consists of 1 investigation 1,500 - 2,000 word report.
-1 Food Preparation Assessment, where you are required to plan, prepare and present 3 dishes.
+1 Food Preparation Assessment which consists of a written report and a three hour practical exam.
+You will be expected to prepare and cook three dishes within three hours.
 (NEA: 15% Study, 35% Practical Task)

 What does the course involve?

 This is an excellent qualification for those wishing to go into the food industry but also for those wishing to learn a life skill.